LOADING ...

 of tape

-Also were the original first recordings Travis
+Also discovered were the original recordings Travis

-had in Mobile
+had engineered in

-years, living in the French Quarter
+coming-of-age years, in the French Quarter

 in New